Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 ## General

 Broder is an e-commerce website built using Python and Django.
+The target audience of the site is anybody interested in Art and fashion as the artist of the site works on clothes and also works of art.
 The site is fully responsive on all modern screen sizes, and it allows a user to add and remove products to a basket and buy them using stripe as payment method.
-This is for education purposes so the credit card is not linked to a bank account, you can use 4242 4242 42424 4242 and any cvc to test and you will receive an email with the "fake" purchase details.
+This is for education purposes so for testing the checkout please use the following card number and details:

+Card Number: 4242 4242 4242 4242
+Month/Year : 04 / 24
+CVC: 222
+ZIP: 44444
 The live site can be viewed [here](https://ms4-broder.herokuapp.com/).

 ### User Stories